aridoza/foundational-java/Concurrency/README.md

 Consider a web application with dozens (or millions!) of concurrent users.
 We would not expect each user to wait in line until the previous user is done; rather we want to handle these requests _concurrently_.

-Or let's say our application requires a lot of processing such as database queries, file reads and writes, and URL connection handling, where there's lots of IO.
-Do we want each outgoing request to wait for the other to return before the next one starts?
+Or let's say our application requires a lot of processing such as database queries, file reads and writes, and URL connection handling, where there's lots of I/O. Do we want each outgoing request to wait for the other to return before the next one starts?
 Wouldn't it be better to have all of our requests process _concurrently_?

-Or consider an application that needs additional input for its processing.
-A naive approach would be to save all of the state of the process, terminate the process, get the additional data, and then restart the original process.
-That approach requires a lot of housekeeping overhead, keeping track of things, especially if there are many such things going on.
-Wouldn't it be better if the process could spin a concurrent process to get the required data, without stopping itself, and then continuing when the data is available?

-All of these reasons and more explain why the designers of Java made the decision to include concurrency in the core JDK, making it perhaps the first language to do so.
+For these reasons, the designers of Java made the decision to include concurrency in the core JDK, making it perhaps the first language to do so.

 ## How to Create a Thread